AbhishekChinchani/Samsung_pd/README.md

  <img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/37d2085ca9d207a3e1c606f0a942a786ffca396a/Day22/check_clock_tree2.png">

+ When we man *CTS-904*

+<img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/37d2085ca9d207a3e1c606f0a942a786ffca396a/Day22/man_CTS-904_10.png">

  In this we can see that there is 1 warning which states that there are some clock cells that does not have LEQ cells for resizing.

- When we man CTS-904

-<img  width="1085" alt="hand_writ_exam" src="https://github.com/AbhishekChinchani/Samsung_pd/blob/37d2085ca9d207a3e1c606f0a942a786ffca396a/Day22/man_CTS-904_10.png">
+LEQ cells  are level Equivalence cells which are used to create logic gates or elements that have equivalent feature of different complexity.
+As a result the sizes of the cells can be easily resized by using a cell of differnt complexity.

+ CTS-015 : It is a warning which comes up when we set_max_delay  or  set_min_delay  constraints are defined in the clock network.

+ CTS-918 : It is a warning which comes up when Volatage  area  are  blocked for buffering through app option.
+It can be removed by resetting the  value  of  app  option  "opt.com-
+       mon.blocked_vas" to empty string.

+In our case we got only one warning that was of *CTS 904*.

 - The next command is *check_legality* , This command checks the legality of the curreent_placement and output a report of violation statistics.